-Transitional relief schemes are introduced at each revaluation to help those facing increases.
+Transitional relief schemes are introduced at each revaluation to help those facing increases to their bills.
 Transitional relief is applied automatically to bills.
-Further information about transitional arrangements may be obtained from New Forest District Council at nndr@nfdc.gov.uk or at gov.uk/introduction-to-business-rates
+Further information about transitional arrangements may be obtained from New Forest District Council at nndr@nfdc.gov.uk or at www.gov.uk/introduction-to-business-rates